 Searching for KS inmates could be performed online.
 You can either get information from governemntal official web pages or you could use Kansas prison inmate search tools that will allow you to see information each incarcerated person.
 The profiles contain the inmate's name, aliases, birthdate and age, physical description and their current status.
 Also, their violations/convictions and a history of all the Kansas correctional facilities they have been held in is available in each inmate's report.

 Creating Public Jail Records

-Kansas jail records are created when someone commits a crime and is arrested.
+KS jail records are created when someone commits a crime and is arrested.
 Local law enforcement types up a RAP sheet, and that is entered into the system.
 From there the prisoner’s jail record is updated each time they are moved, or something new happens in their case.
 Kansas Department of Corrections updates the records daily.
 Jail records may include visitor logs, health screenings, participation in programs and additional charges added while incarcerated.

 Criminal Justice Quick Facts